No-Kill Asheville is a community project led by Brother Wolf Animal Rescue.

-And ultimately, we know that true, sustainable change will only come when we’ve had a real paradigm shift in our community about the responsibilities of pet guardianship: that surrendering your pet to the local shelter system should only ever be a last resort.
+And ultimately, we know that true, sustainable change will only come when we’ve had a real paradigm shift in our communities about the responsibilities of pet guardianship: that surrendering your pet to the local shelter system should only ever be a last resort.

-Sometimes we find that pets in need are also part of a family in-crisis.
+Sometimes we find that pets in need are also part of a family in crisis.
 When we do, our staff and volunteers work collaboratively with relevant local agencies to help these families get access to the services they need.

 We also often encounter neighbors at odds with each other over the care of their pets.
-Sometimes these feuds have been going on for years…
+Sometimes these feuds have been going on for years.

-If any community can have a revolution in better neighboring, it’s Asheville…
+If any community can have a revolution in better neighboring, it’s Asheville!

-The goal of our NoKillAsheville campaign is to engage our fellow citizens in a common mission — one we can all agree on: achieving a No-Kill community.
-We’re confident that with all us working together, we can get there— and along the way, we’ll be helping to build a stronger community too.
+The goal of our No-Kill Asheville campaign is to engage our fellow citizens in a common mission — one we can all agree on: achieving No-Kill communities.
+We’re confident that with all of us working together, we can get there.
+And along the way, we’ll be helping to build stronger communities too.